remotesynth/pluginSampleApp/README.md

 		  templateUrl: 'templates/viewImage.html',
 		  controller: 'ImageCtrl'
 		});
-1. Within the `PluginCtrl` code, replace the contents of the success callback handler to set the result of the barcode scan to a variable and move to the `viewimage` state.
+1. Within the `PluginCtrl` code, replace the contents of the success callback function (the one with the `// success callback function` comment above it) to set the result of the barcode scan to a variable and move to the `viewimage` state.

 		scannedURL = result.text;
 		$state.go('viewimage');